Azure-Samples/digital-twins-explorer/README.md

 <img src="https://raw.githubusercontent.com/Azure-Samples/digital-twins-explorer/master/media/sign-in-dialog.png" alt="sign-in dialog" width="250"/>

-To change the instance URL to connect to another instance of ADT, click on the sign in button in the top right.
+To change the instance URL to connect to another instance of Azure Digital Twins, click on the sign in button in the top right.

 ### Uploading Models